Ricardo Baptista Leite: Career

+In 2024, he was the first leader from Portugal to be selected for the Obama Foundation Leaders program.

 Political activity

 Baptista Leite was introduced into party politics in 2000 by Portugal's President Marcelo Rebelo de Sousa.
 At the time, he enrolled both in the Social Democratic Party (PSD) and the Social Democratic Youth (JSD), and one year later he was elected as member of São Domingos de Rana Town Hall Assembly, having completed the mandate in October 2005.

 Having left the Social Democratic Youth at the age limit of 30, Baptista Leite was voted as a lifetime honorary member of the organization at their XXI National Convention in 2010, in this same year as a member of the National Committee for Reviewing the PSD Political Program, "GENEPSD", mainly on issues associated with healthcare and local government.
 Baptista Leite served as Director of the National Studies Cabinet, and also chaired two educational political courses, where he promoted a debate between two former Prime Ministers of Portugal, from different parties, Francisco Pinto Balsemão from PSD and Mário Soares from PS.

 Baptista Leite was President of the Cascais Political Committee, from 9 May 2008 to 9 June 2010.
 During this mandate, PSD won the European elections, and in Cascais the party achieved its greatest majority in recent democratic history, having elected António D'Orey Capucho as Mayor.

 Baptista Leite is an elected Member of Parliament since 1 July 2011.
-He was Chair of the all-party Parliamentary HIV/AIDS work group.
+He was chair of the all-party Parliamentary HIV/AIDS work group.
 He was also an elected member of the Cascais City Hall Assembly, since 9 October 2005.
 As an MP, he was elected member of the supervisory board of the National Genetic Database Protection Agency, and member of the Adisory Board for the national HIV-AIDS program from Direção-Geral da Saúde.